 Examples of significant implementation issues include material transaction costs which might have to be staggered over time, and a removal which causes a gap in the required portfolio exposure while the migration is in progress.

 This is communicated to clients depending on materiality.

 This policy is reviewed annually.

-Version 24.2

-Last updated: December 2024

-Next review date: December 2025
+Version 24.0 Last updated: March 2024 Next review date: December 2024 www.booster.co.nz